D. J. Campbell (American football)

-Darion Lamar Campbell Jr. (born July 24, 1989) is a former American football safety.
-He played college football at California, and was drafted by the Carolina Panthers in the seventh round of the 2012 NFL Draft.
+Darion Lamar Campbell Jr. (born July 24, 1989) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the California Golden Bears, and was selected by the Carolina Panthers in the seventh round of the 2012 NFL draft.
 He was also a member of the Miami Dolphins, San Francisco 49ers, and Arizona Cardinals.

-Early years
+Early life

 Campbell played high school basketball and football at Cheyenne High School in North Las Vegas, Nevada, where he was a two-time first-team All-State selection in the latter sport.
 As a senior cornerback, Campbell led his team with 61 tackles and had eight interceptions, including four returned for touchdowns.
 He was ranked by Rivals.com as the No. 3 prospect in the state.

 College career

-Campbell played college football at California after also receiving 39 scholarship offers from schools such as Arizona State, Fresno State, Nevada, UNLV and UTEP.
-In four seasons at Cal, Campbell started 14 of 46 games played and totaled 110 tackles (4.5 for a loss), two sacks, two interceptions, seven pass breakups, one forced fumbles and four fumble recoveries.
+Campbell played college football at the University of California, Berkeley, after also receiving 39 scholarship offers from schools such as Arizona State, Fresno State, Nevada, UNLV and UTEP.
+In four seasons with the Golden Bears, Campbell started 14 of 46 games played and totaled 110 tackles (4.5 for a loss), two sacks, two interceptions, seven pass breakups, one forced fumbles and four fumble recoveries.

 After being named Scout Team Player of the Year while redshirting in 2007, Campbell played in 23 games during his first two seasons and totaled 18 tackles.
 He had 21 tackles in 12 games as a junior in 2010, making his first career start at Washington State.

 Campbell became a full-time starter at safety as a senior in 2011, opening all 13 contests and recording 71 tackles and two interceptions in his way to being named an honorable mention All-Pac-12.

 Professional career

-2012 NFL Draft
+Pre-draft

-Prior to the 2012 NFL Draft, Campbell ran a 4.51 40-yard dash and posted a 38-inch vertical leap at Cal's Pro Day.
+Prior to the 2012 NFL draft, Campbell ran a 4.51 40-yard dash and posted a 38-inch vertical leap at Cal's Pro Day.
 His 22 bench press reps of 225 pounds would have tied for first among safeties at the 2012 NFL Scouting Combine.
 Projected by Pro Football Weekly as a late-round pick, Campbell had a pre-draft visit with the Dallas Cowboys visit in April.